AhmedFawzi999/AdvinticGUI/Readme.md

 19- TowhichSeg Function
 > This Function is responsible to check the new point is closer to which segment and returns the index of this segment.It claulates the distance between the point and every other point in the interpolated data then it checks which point is closer to the inserted point and then this point belongs to the segment the interpolated x,y falls on.

+20- RoundPointer Function
+> Round Pointer Variable Update Function

+21- DrawEdit Function
+> Free Hand Draw Variable Update Function

+22- Circle Function
+> Circle orelipse Variable Update Functions

+23- DrawEllipse Function
+> This Function is called to draw the ellipse shape inside the function the number of points needed is set to 10 and the angle for each point from the center is calculated then x and y points are generated and then shiffted by a certain value from the center to the clicked point then the points are appended to the array and then drawn.

+24- DrawCircle Function
+> This Function is called to draw the circle shape inside the function the number of points needed is set to 10 and the angle for each point from the center is calculated then x and y points are generated and then shiffted by a certain value from the center to the clicked point then the points are appended to the array and then drawn.

+25- isWithin Function
+> This Function is used to check if a point is within the bounds of an image.

+26- drawregions Function

+> This Function is called to get the regions or sectors of 30 degrees around a circle and get the coordinates of the lines that divided this regions.
+It first get the indicies of points in this slice and check if they are less than 2 then it creates the mask and fills it to obtain the outer and and inner regions then it gets the difference between the masks to obtain the wall and then these pixels are divided into subregions or segments with angles of 30 degrees from the center of the shape.
+Then this function draws lines to divide each subregion and show them to the user.

+27-  switch1 Function
+>   Switch 1 is a function that is resonsible to set the variable and arrays to that of the outter region.

+28-  switch2 Function
+>   Switch 2 is a function that is resonsible to set the variable and arrays to that of the inner region.